clayne/hacktical-c/list/README.md

 Intrusive means that the list's infrastructure is stored inside the values.
 This means no extra allocations for list nodes and potentially no pointer chasing if values are allocated as a single block of memory.

-At this point you might wonder what is the point of a list of values stored in a single block of memory.
+At this point you may wonder: what is the point of a list of values stored in a single block of memory?
 The point is that the allocation strategy has little to do with what sequences we choose to put values in.
 One common strategy in C is to allocate a bunch of values as a single block of memory, as opposed to asking the memory allocator for one value at a time; which reduces memory fragmentation.

 This is what a list node looks like; as promised there is no trace of the value, just the links.